htp2/continuum-manip-volumetric-drilling-plugin/README.md

 ## Clone and Build Simulator

 ### [Recommended] Build with catkin (ROS1)
 Since using this with ROS is part of the current intended use case, in these instructions, I assume you will build this in a catkin workspace.
-It is likely possible to build this repo without catkin (without ROS).
+It is likely possible to build this repo without catkin (without ROS) with some work.
 Further development of all ROS-related items have been compartmentalized to allow for easier updating to ROS2, etc. once that time comes.

 These are instructions to build in an existing catkin workspace.
 If you do not have one yet, take a look at: http://wiki.ros.org/catkin/Tutorials/create_a_workspace